ISAITB/docs-tdl/source/testcase/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @updateMetadata, no, A boolean value determining whether the existing test case's metadata should be updated based on the new archive (default is ``false``).
+    @updateMetadata, no, A boolean value determining whether the existing test case's metadata should be updated based on the new archive (default is "false").
-    @resetTestHistory, no, A boolean value determining whether any previously executed test sessions for the test case being updated should be considered as obsolete (default is ``false``).
+    @resetTestHistory, no, A boolean value determining whether any previously executed test sessions for the test case being updated should be considered as obsolete (default is "false").

 The following example shows how you can specify that the test case's metadata should be updated to reflect the new values in the archive
 (see attribute ``updateMetadata``).
 Also we specify here that any existing test sessions should be considered obsolete, forcing users to